 WHAT IS DE QUERVAIN’S TENOSYNOVITIS?

 De Quervain’s tenosynovitis occurs when the tendons around the base of the thumb are irritated, inflamed or constricted.
-The word “tenosynovitis” refers to swelling of the tendon sheath.
-Thickening of the tendon sheath that covers two of the tendons responsible for moving the thumb can cause pain and tenderness along the thumb side of the wrist.
-Patients who have De Quervain’s Tenosynovitis often experience pain when lifting the thumb, forming a fist, grasping or gripping things, or when turning the wrist.
+Changes of the tendon sheath that covers two of the tendons responsible for moving the thumb can cause pain and tenderness along the thumb side of the wrist.
+This often occurs when lifting the thumb, forming a fist, grasping, gripping things or when turning the wrist.